ashriva16/bayesian-optimization-sputter-deposition/README.md

 ├── pvd_exp_demo/            # scripts to demonstrate bayesopt behavior
 ├── pvd_exp_run/            # scripts used during experiment design
-├── utils/              # Shared utility functions and helper modules used across the project └── VERSION             # Plain text file holding the current version of the project (e.g., 0.1.0)
+├── utils/              # Shared utility functions and helper modules used across the project
 ```

 ---